graphcommerce-org/graphcommerce/.changeset/three-berries-do.md

 "@graphcommerce/graphcms-ui": patch
 ---

-Changed query limit to 100 from a 1000 on HygraphAllPages and AllDynamicRows query.
+Changed query limit to 100 from a 1000 on HygraphAllPages and AllDynamicRows query and added pagination.